Generative Assignment Flows for Representing and Learning Joint Distributions of Discrete Data: Approach

-In this form, flow matching is intractable, because we do not have access to the required field $u_t$.
-However, since we are at liberty to define conditional paths that are convenient within the constraints \eqref{eq:nu_conditional_endpoints}, we can choose $p_t(\cdot|\beta)$ that are generated by conditional vector fields $u_t(\cdot|\beta)$ with known form.
-The key insight in \cite{Chen:2023}, based on \cite{Lipman:2023aa} and provided that each $p_t(\cdot|\beta)$ is generated by $u_t(\cdot|\beta)$, is that the loss function \eqref{eq:riemannian-flow-matching} has the same gradient with respect to $\theta$ as the \textbf{\emph{Riemannian conditional flow matching criterion}}
+In this form, flow matching is intractable, however, because we do not have access to the required field $u_t$.
+On the other hand, since we are at liberty to define \textit{conditional} paths that conform to the constraints \eqref{eq:nu_conditional_endpoints}, we can choose $\nu_t(\beta)$ that are generated by \textit{conditional} vector fields $u_t(\cdot|\beta)$ with \textit{known} form.
+The key insight in \cite{Chen:2023}, based on \cite{Lipman:2023aa} and provided that each $\nu_t(\beta)$ is generated by $u_t(\cdot|\beta)$, is that the loss function \eqref{eq:riemannian-flow-matching} has the same gradient with respect to $\theta$ as the \textbf{Riemannian \textit{conditional} flow matching criterion}

-By contrast to \eqref{eq:riemannian-flow-matching}, conditional vector fields $u_{t}(W|\beta)$ generating a path $p_t(W|\beta)$ with the required properties \eqref{eq:nu_conditional_endpoints} can be specified in closed form (cf.~Proposition \ref{eq:condflow-model} below), and the conditional loss function \eqref{eq:L-RCFM} can be evaluated efficiently.
-Ultimately, by minimizing \eqref{eq:L-RCFM}, the measure $\nu_{t}$ generated from the reference measure $\nu_0 = p_0$ by the assignment flow vector field $R_{W}[F_\theta(W, t)]$ approximates $p_\infty$ in the limit $t\to\infty$, which represents the unknown data distribution $p$ through \eqref{eq:marginal_limit_representation}.
+By contrast to \eqref{eq:riemannian-flow-matching}, conditional vector fields $u_{t}(W|\beta)$ generating a path with the required properties \eqref{eq:nu_conditional_endpoints} can be specified in closed form (cf.~Proposition \ref{eq:condflow-model} below), and the conditional loss function \eqref{eq:L-RCFM} can be evaluated efficiently.
+Ultimately, by minimizing \eqref{eq:L-RCFM}, the measure $\nu_{t}$ generated from the reference measure $\nu_0$ by the assignment flow vector field $R_{W}[F_\theta(W, t)]$ approximates $\nu_\infty$ in the limit $t\to\infty$, which represents the unknown data distribution $p$ through \eqref{eq:marginal_limit_representation}.